isomerpages/mlaw-corp/_covid19/17-b-process.md

 #### Step 5: Registrar reviews Notice of Objection / Notice of Compensation / Notice for Adjustment ####
 The Registrar will review the Notice of Objection / Notice of Compensation / Notice for Adjustment.

-If the Registrar is satisfied that the Notice of Objection / Notice for Adjustment / Notice for Compensation is in order, the Registrar will send to the Claimant, the Counterparty and their assignees by <u>way of email</u>:
+If the Registrar is satisfied that the Notice of Objection / Notice for Adjustment / Notice for Compensation is in order, the Registrar will send to the Claimant, the Counterparty and their assignees by **way of email**:

 * An acknowledgment of receipt of the Notice of Objection / Notice for Adjustment / Notice for Compensation, as the case may be.
 * A notice of the appointment of one or more Assessors.